theodi/bothan/docs/building-a-dashboard.md

 Follow along with our video tutorial or via the steps below

-## Step by Step: Building Your Dasjboard
+## Step by Step: Building Your Dashboard

 One of Bothan's most powerful features is the ability to build your own dashboards from your data.
 This guide will show you how to build a data-driven dasboard using